HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 Public comments are due by January 5, 2007.

 The project consists of the following components: > Download Saskatchewan Environment Public Notice Dec.
-2, 2006 external link (0.7M PDF)
+2, 2006 (0.7M PDF)

-> Download COGEMA Resources Inc. Midwest Project description/proposal, December 2005, Version 1 external link (8.9M PDF)
+> Download COGEMA Resources Inc. Midwest Project description/proposal, December 2005, Version 1 (8.9M PDF)

-> Download Draft Project-specific guidelines and comprehensive study scoping document, environmental impact assessment of the Midwest Project, Areva Resources Canada Inc. external link (3.4M PDF)
+> Download Draft Project-specific guidelines and comprehensive study scoping document, environmental impact assessment of the Midwest Project, Areva Resources Canada Inc. (3.4M PDF)

-> See also: Saskatchewan Environment Notices external link Canadian Environmental Assessment Registry external link
+> See also: Saskatchewan Environment Notices Canadian Environmental Assessment Registry

 Areva commits to proceed with Midwest uranium mine project